ShibataLab/whillpy/README.md

     * Use the following command `python setup.py install`

 ## Connection Diagram
-In order to control WHILL Model CK, we propse to use Raspberry Pi 3 module.
-This module can easily be powerd up by the provided USB socket in WHILL.
-Below are the connection diagrams-
+In order to control WHILL Model CK, we propose to use Raspberry Pi 3 module.
+This module can easily be powered up by the provided USB socket in WHILL.
+Below are the connection diagrams -

 **Power**